schoederlab/vaxpipe/README.md

 -   `--local-cores 1`: This reserves 1 CPU core for local tasks (e.g., Snakemake's internal processing or very small, quick jobs that are not submitted to the cluster).
 This ensures Snakemake itself has sufficient resources to manage the workflow.
 -   `--snakefile snakefile-hpc`: This explicitly tells Snakemake to use the `snakefile-hpc` workflow definition, which is tailored for cluster execution and may include specific resource requests or directives for job submission.
 -   `--latency-wait 120`: This sets a grace period (in seconds) that Snakemake waits for output files to appear after a job completes.
 This is particularly useful in networked file systems where there might be a delay in file synchronization, preventing Snakemake from prematurely marking a job as failed if its output isn't immediately visible.
--   `--cluster "sbatch ..."`: This is the most critical option for HPC execution.
-It passes the specified `sbatch` command directly to the cluster's workload manager (SLURM in this example) for each job submission.
-The parameters within the quotes define the resources and properties of each individual job:
+-   `--software-deployment-method apptainer`: Replaces the deprecated `--use-singularity` flag and instructs Snakemake to execute jobs through Apptainer/Singularity containers on the cluster nodes.
+-   `--executor slurm` / `--executor-arg "sbatch ..."`: The Snakemake 9 executor interface replaces the former `--cluster` flag. `--executor slurm` selects the SLURM backend, and `--executor-arg` forwards the desired `sbatch` submission template for each job.
+Adjust the `sbatch` arguments to match your site’s policies:
     *   `--ntasks=1`: Requests 1 task per job.
     *   `--cpus-per-task=1`: Requests 1 CPU core per task.
 Thus, each job will run on a single CPU core.
     *   `--job-name=vaxpipe_{rule}_{wildcards}`: Assigns a dynamic name to each job, incorporating the Snakemake rule name and any wildcards, which helps in tracking jobs on the cluster.